Sup2point0/Sup2point0/README.md

 sup o/

-Damn, there’s so much I want to have here that I don’t even know what to include.
+Analysis paralysis has rendered me incapable of deciding what to write here, sooo...

+I’m just an adventurer creating stuff I love.

-Um, carrots are cool.
-And light mode is awesome.
+Carrots are cool.
+And light mode is awesome (except when programming).

-If you feel like delving into my universe, head to my super-repo mega-wiki [*Assort*](https://github.com/Sup2point0/Assort) or its [site<sup>↗</sup>](https://sup2point0.github.io/Assort)!
-Who knows, by the time you finish all of it perhaps I’ll have added twice as many files... (not really)
+If you feel like delving into my universe, head to my super-repo megawiki [*Assort*](https://github.com/Sup2point0/Assort) or its [site<sup>↗</sup>](https://sup2point0.github.io/Assort)!

-I’ve had my fair share of catastrophic merge conflicts (and merge-commit-less merge conflicts, would you believe it), tho I’m sure there’s ever more to come.
-Also don’t worry about my mildly ridiculous commit count, I have a lot of repos and often make micro-commits on the go :v

-Anyway, I’ve hit my self-imposed character limit, so...
-I’ll leave you to explore ;)

 ---